Skip to Content

 Key Takeaways

-• Keep in mind the common purpose of these laws: User control over their personal information.
+• Keep in mind the common purpose of data privacy laws: User control over their personal information.

-• Manage their data as they wish and do so transparently.
+• Manage your users’ data as they wish and do so transparently.

 • Compliance with online privacy laws is not set-it-and-forget-it.
-These laws have continuing requirements, and new regulations are in play in different states, countries, and regions.
+These laws have continuing requirements, and different states, countries, and regions have different regulations.

-• Online privacy regulation is here to stay.
+• Online data privacy regulation is here to stay.

 Authored By